CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - Sets the template type used for the Item page *and* is used in logic to choose representations in other pages.
 - If blank the object will default to a generic item page.
 - Supported values in `display_template` match the files found in "_layouts/item/".
+You can create new custom templates by adding the layout file in this folder!
 - Default supported options: `image`,`pdf`, `video`, `audio`, `record`, `item`, `panorama`, `compound_object`,`multiple`.
     - `image`: Displays image_small if available, with fall back to object_location.
 Adds gallery view to open images full screen using object_location, with fall back to image_small.
     - `pdf`: Displays image_small if available, with fall back to image_thumb, or a pdf icon.